-The one opinion I remember having in the past, way long ago in elementary school and such, was that Newbery Book Award winners stunk.
-The Newbery Award focuses on children's books, and it grants one Medal, and a few Honors, to a set of books each year, focusing on "original creative works from American literature."
-When I was still reading (and writing) only specifically children's books, not YA, this was the one award I was super-aware of, probably mostly because my mom made a point out of buying the Newbery Medal winners all the time.
+The one opinion I remember having in the past, way back in elementary school, was that Newbery Book Award winners stunk.
+The Newbery Award grants one Medal, and a few Honors, to a set of children's books each year, focusing on "original creative works from American literature."
+When I was still reading (and writing) books that fit in its category (not YA), this was the one award I was super-aware of, probably mostly because my mom made a point of buying Newbery Medal winners all the time.

 She asked me once if I thought I'd win a Newbery someday.
 My answer was an unquestionable NO. Why?
 Because they would never consider my books worthy of their award, especially since they seem intent on picking books I absolutely hated.

 Researching now, I see that wasn't entirely true.
 The majority of Newbery Medal winners in the past were books that bored me as a kid, like Kira-Kira (yeah, it had my name; that's why I read it) or Bridge to Terebithia (depressing).
 I don't know what I'd think now, though.
 A couple of them were pretty legit.
 The one I was always aware of, "the one time Newbery got it right," I used to say, was The Giver.
 I've talked about that book before a good few times.
 It's one of my favorites.
 There are also a couple others on the Newbery list that I liked: A Wrinkle in Time, The Tale of Desperaux.

 But what other awards are there that might relate to the things I write?